Whether you’re relocating to the booming metropolis of Budapest, to Eger, or one of the charming country villages, we have the experience to do so.

 Hungary is known to have a better than average work-life balance, and an average employment rate.

 Universal healthcare is free and of a strong standard and the infrastructure has been greatly improved in recent years.
 Maternity leave benefits are also better than in many other countries, as mothers are given full pay for the first six months of leave, then only slightly reduced for up to six months.
 As with any country, there are pros and cons - but for the most part, the vast majority of people living in Hungary are happy with their quality of life.

 Life in Hungary as a whole is more affordable than the UK.
-Day to day necessities like clothing and food for one cost less, as do leisure activities and many consumer products.
+Day to day necessities, such as clothing and food, are more affordable, as are leisure activities and many consumer products.
 This is why many people on holiday in Hungary find that the GBP goes a lot further.
-But if you’re planning to move to Hungary and will be working, it’s worth noting that salaries and wages are also lower.
-The average wage in Hungary (as of Spring 2018) is equivalent to approximately £950 per month, though due to currency conversion this amount will go further than it would in the UK.
+Due to currency conversion this amount will go further than it would in the UK.

-If you are working for a very large global company or are living the expat lifestyle where your employer pays much of your expensive, you are likely to live more than comfortably.
+If you are working for a large global company or are living the expat lifestyle where your employer pays much of your expenses, you are likely to live more than comfortably.